celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/reference/classes/_wrappers_attestations_.attestationswrapper.md

 *Defined in [packages/contractkit/src/wrappers/Attestations.ts:500](https://github.com/celo-org/celo-monorepo/blob/master/packages/contractkit/src/wrappers/Attestations.ts#L500)*

-Updates sender's approval status in regards to allowing an attestation identifier mapping to be transfered from one address to another.
+Updates sender's approval status on whether to allow an attestation identifier mapping to be transfered from one address to another.

 **Parameters:**